antzGames/OpenVAT-for-Godot/README.md

 The most up to date version can be downloaded from the OpenVAT GitHub at: https://github.com/sharpen3d/openvat/blob/main/OpenVAT-Engine_Tools/GLSL/VertexAnimationPBR-GLSL.gdshader

 You will have to set the min/max values, and all other shader parameters manually.
-Some of the demo scenes ('cloth.tscn', 'jello.tscn') use this, so look at the code to see how it is done.
+Some of the demo scenes (`cloth.tscn`, `jello.tscn`) use this, so look at the code to see how it is done.

 ## Asset Attributions